Search

 Revolutionizing the Future of Medicine

 The University of Virginia School of Medicine’s commitment to advancing medical science is evident through its groundbreaking research that addresses some of the most complex medical problems of our age.
-Our world-class researchers are pushing the boundaries of science, developing transformative technologies like the artificial pancreas for type 1 diabetes, pioneering focused ultrasound treatments for Parkinson’s disease, and revealing a groundbreaking link between the brain and the immune system.
-These breakthroughs are reshaping our understanding of human health and paving the way for innovative treatments that improve lives around the world.
+Our world-class researchers are advancing the frontiers of science—developing transformative technologies such as the artificial pancreas for type 1 diabetes, leading breakthroughs in focused ultrasound treatments for Parkinson’s disease, and uncovering a revolutionary link between the brain and the immune system.
+These discoveries are reshaping our understanding of human health and paving the way for innovative treatments that improve lives around the world.

 Learn About Our Research